-Slippery Elm (Ulmus rubra) is grown mainly in North America.
+Slippery Elm (Ulmus rubra, ulmus fulva) is grown mainly in North America.
 It can grow up to 18 meters in height and half a meter or so in diameter.
-The inside of the wood is reddish brown, hence its other common name "Red Elm".
+The inside of the wood is reddish brown, hence its other common name “Red Elm”.

-Slippery Elm Bark Powder, as well as, being used to cure humans ailments, it is one of the safest natural remedies, which can be used to treat Pets, Cats and Dogs effectively.
+Slippery Elm Bark Powder, as well as, being used as medicinal herbs to cure humans ailments, it can be used to treat Pets ( Cats, Dogs and horses) very effectively.

-Topically, it has been used to eliminate cold sores, boils, burns, ulcers, abscesses and toothaches quickly.
+Topically, Ulmus Rubra has been used to eliminate cold sores, boils, burns, ulcers, abscesses and toothaches quickly.

-Also, could be taken orally to relieve coughs, sore throats, diarrhea and Stomach Problems.
+Also, could be taken orally to relieve coughs, sore throats, diarrhea and Digestive Problems.

 Mucilage taken out of Slippery Elm can be turned into a gel by mixing it with water which can then be taken internally to help soothe and coat the mouth, throat, stomach and the intestine.